 Cheaper inflatable kayaks are made with cheaper materials that will tear more easily; as well, often their seams will split and air valves will leak.
 Saving some money is not worth the risk of having your kayak fill with water while you are in the middle of a lake or having it deflate to the point where it can no longer be paddled when you are down a river and far away from help.

 Not to mention, they are just less fun to paddle.
 Even if you’re not going to be doing anything more than paddling at the cottage, you are not going to have a good time in a kayak that tracks poorly and sags in the middle because it’s constantly losing air.
 An inflatable kayak should be an investment in both safety and fun, so treat it accordingly and save up until you can afford a quality product.

 Visiting a local paddlesport retailer is a great option for those who are looking for in-person assistance when selecting an inflatable kayak.
 While there are plenty of online resources available, it can be valuable to have an expert assess your needs and preferences to help match you with the right boat.
+In addition, experienced retail staff can help you purchase the right accessories like PFDs and paddles.

-In addition, there will of course be certain accessories—such as PFDs and paddles—you’ll need to purchase and the experienced retailer staff will be able to help with those as well.
 Perhaps the most valuable advantage many local retailers provide is the ability to demo models.
 Nothing will give you more confidence about making a purchase than actually being able to try out the boat you’ve had your eye on.

 Inflatable kayaks are incredibly versatile and durable. | Feature photo: Courtesy of Advanced Elements